 But fishing works in the lives of ordinary people.
 I knew one young man who for several years was a heroin addict, brought a lot of evil and grief to himself and his family, almost died - but then got rid of his vice and began to help other drug addicts stop using.
 As a person who has personal experience of drug dependence, he has unique opportunities to understand and help, which people who do not know such a disaster have not.
 Of course, when he used heroin, he sinned and resisted God, but God included it in His plan and turned to good.

 Does this mean that the woes and tribulations in human life are God's punishment?

-In some cases, yes, they are escorted to induce a person to repent and return to the path of salvation.
-"Your wickedness will punish you, and your apostasy will convict you; Know therefore, and understand, how evil and bitter it is that you have forsaken the Lord your God and my fear is not in you, says the Lord God of hosts "(Jer.
-2: 19).
-However, we can state with certainty only in two cases - if we have (as Jeremiah) a special prophetic revelation from the Lord (which is hardly relevant for us) or we are talking about our own misfortunes, and conscience tells us what they have learned Us as a result of some of our sins.
-If we are not prophets, we should not talk to our afflicted neighbors, for which they suffered.
+In some cases, yes, they are enlisted to encourage a person to repent and return to the path of salvation.
+"Your wickedness will punish you, and your apostasy will convict you; Know therefore, and understand how evil and bitter it is that you have forsaken the Lord your God and my fear is not in you, says the Lord God Almighty "(Xerox 2: 19).
+However, we can confidently state this only in two cases - if we have (as Jeremiah) a special prophetic revelation from the Lord (which is hardly relevant for us) or we are talking about our own misfortunes, and conscience tells us what they have learned us as a result of some of our sins.
+If we are not prophets, we should not talk to our suffering neighbors, for which they suffered.
 We are called to "weep with the weeping," and not to speculate about which sins they suffer.